Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 What I'd do differently

-Invest more in developer experience earlier
+Invest in developer experience earlier

 Instrument the review portal from day one

-Formalize the automation threshold process
+Formalize threshold changes